 Get Enough Sleep

-Without a daily commute keeping you on a strict schedule, you might find your sleep schedule has gotten out of whack.
-But staying up late and scrambling to sign on for work on time is a recipe for burnout.
+Staying up late and scrambling to sign on for work on time is a recipe for burnout.

 “When your brain doesn’t have a chance to recover and repair itself, your performance declines,” said Taylor Morgan, a high-performance coach and founder of The Captain’s Lifestyle Program.
 “This leaves you feeling tired in the mornings and sluggish throughout your day.
 Brain fog kicks in and steals your productivity.
 You’re more irritable and easily stressed out.
 Because you’re physically and mentally drained, tasks take longer than they normally should and you have trouble focusing.
 This leads to you working longer and harder, which leaves you even more tired, stressed and frustrated — a vicious cycle.
 So get more sleep.”

-Stay Connected To Your Manager and Co-Workers
+Reach Out To Your Manager and Co-Workers If You Are Struggling

-More to Consider: The Pros and Cons of Continuing To Work Remotely Post-Pandemic
+More To Consider: The Pros and Cons of Continuing To Work Remotely Post-Pandemic